MichaelLangbein/tdl2/backend/data/wiki/math/algorithm_correctness_distributed.md

                               & B:get(x)_{t_1 ... t_0} = 0 \land C:get(x)_{t_0 ... t_2} = 1
 \end{aligned}
 $$

+> Note that linearizability implies that all operations are **totally ordered**: each operation is either before or after any other operation.

 In the CAP theorem, consistency really means linearizability (p.
 336).
 So CAP states that upon a network-disconnect, your db has to choose between availability and linearizability.